Automatic Dataset Annotation to Learn CNN Pore Description for Fingerprint Recognition: CNN pore description

-Allowing the immediate use of coordinates to generate correspondent patches is one of the benefits of aligning images to annotate the dataset.
-The other one is that by doing it, we assure that correspondences are spatially coherent.
+Allowing the direct use of the alignment transformation to generate pore labels is one of the benefits of aligning images to annotate the dataset.
+This means that if the alignment is successful, even pores for which the hand-crafted descriptors were not able to find a confident correspondence are correctly labeled.
+The other benefit is that this approach assures that the pore annotations are spatially coherent, \ie no label is assigned to a pore in a way that is spatially incompatible with the other labels assigned by the method.